quynhdinh/sa/README.md

 - Implement microservices architecture to ensure scalability and maintainability.
 - Apply event sourcing to capture and store all changes to the application state as a sequence of events.
 - Use integration patterns to connect various services and ensure smooth data flow across the platform.

+# Day 4: Component-Based Architecture
+- Component-based architecture is a design approach that emphasizes the use of reusable, modular components to build.
+- Components communicate changes via events.
+# Day 5: SOA
+1. Stove pipes: isolated systems that do not communicate with each other.
+2. Copies of data + logic: multiple systems maintaining their own copies of data and logic.
+3. Cut up with business processes: systems that are fragmented and do not align with business processes.

+These issues can be solved by ESB
+1. No stove pipes: all systems are connected through the ESB.
+2. Single copy of data + logic: centralized data and logic management.
+3. Align with business processes: systems are designed to support and enhance business processes.
+Hub and spoke architecture: a centralized hub (ESB) connects multiple spokes (services), facilitating communication and data exchange between them.